-All electronic pollbooks used in this election will be connected to a safe and protected internet service This allows all Vote Centers to communicate voter data to central database in near real time.
+All electronic pollbooks used in this election send and receive encrypted voter registration and participation information through a secure, trusted internet service connection.
+This allows all Vote Centers to communicate voter data to central database in near real time.

 Non-Partisan Voter